tomxsteven/bus_card/README.md

 Mind you, dear reader, I barely understood flex box before taking on this challenge.

-And many hours later, here is the result of this creative instigation.
+And many hours later, here are the results of this creative instigation.